Hamish Strathdee

 Academic Career

 Hamish holds a Bachelor of Music with First Class Honours from the Australian National University.
-His primary academic research focused on creating a new performance edition of Antonio José’s Sonata para Guitarra, based on various manuscript sources and modern editions.
+His principal academic research focused on creating a new performance edition of Antonio José’s Sonata para Guitarra, based on multiple manuscript sources and modern editions.

 Mentors

 During his studies, Hamish was guided by Minh Le Hoang and Timothy Kain.
-Prior to his time at ANU, he studied with Adrian Roll, Angelina Ellis, and Isolde Schaupp.
-He is currently studying at the Academy of Music in Darmstadt under the direction of guitarist, musicologist, and composer Dr. Tilman Hoppstock.
+Before entering ANU, he studied with Adrian Roll, Angelina Ellis, and Isolde Schaupp.
+He studied at the Academy of Music in Darmstadt under Dr. Tilman Hoppstock, guitarist, musicologist, and composer.